iamsuryasonar/webdev-notes/React.md

   // .....
 };
 ```
-### Q.How to set focus on an input field after component mounts on UI?
+### Q. How to set focus on an input field after component mounts on UI?
 ->
 ```javascript
 import React, { useEffect, useRef } from "react";